All Episodes

 Thank you, Mark.

-I I just wanted to comment on um on your comment about uh not building a n uh a nation in Afghanistan.
+I just wanted to comment on your comment about not building a nation in Afghanistan.

-I think we're in a situation now where we we have to, but just not a strong central um government because that's not something that Afghans have ever had.
+I think we're in a situation now where we have to, but just not a strong central government because that's not something that Afghans have ever had.

-I mean even the old Afghan uh kings depended on tribal warlords and chieftains to implement his policies because he had really very little.
+I mean, even the old Afghani kings depended on tribal warlords and chieftains to implement his policies because he had really very little Zahir Shah in his heyday was basically the king of Kabul and had a kind of residual respect depending on whether tribal warlords in different parts of the country.

-His basic function back then was to mediate between uh rival chiefs uh disputes and land disputes and that sort of thing.
+His basic function back then was to mediate between rival chiefs, disputes, and land disputes and that sort of thing.

-So so your your b your point here then is that uh you you don't build a society from the capital city down.
+And so your point here then is that you don't build a society from the capital city down.

 You kind of build it from the grassroots.